-Private practice patients should be adult patients, (19 years of age or older) either prophy class I or class II, and must be successfully completed in a 2 hour time segment or less.
-The student will class the patient.
+Private practice patients should be adult (A) patients, (19 years of age or older) either prophy Class I or Class II, and must be successfully completed in a 2 hour time segment or less.
+The student will class the patient their own patient.
+If a faculty screens and classes the patient, they will be ineligible as a Private Practice patient, however, the student will still get the points for the patient.
 One of these patients needs to be a perio case type III or IV.
 Documentation of the time will be recorded on the CER by an instructor and initialed.

-- The two hour time period includes all data collection, oral prophylaxis, patient education, and plaque free.
+- The two hour time period includes all data collection, scaling, patient education, and plaque free.
 Radiographs and medical history are not included in the 2 hour time period. - An instructor and dentist will check patient at completion of all data collection, oral prophylaxis and plaque free but before fluoride treatment. - The student should class these patients themselves and begin treatment.
 Informed consent should be signed by the patient and student before any scaling is initiated.
-Failure to do so may result in the loss of patient points for the student. - Faculty will sign the Informed Consent after all paperwork has been checked. - The student is responsible for informing their pod instructor of their intent to do private practice.
+Failure to do so may result in the loss of patient points for the student. - Faculty will sign the Informed Consent after all paperwork has been checked.

+• The student is responsible for informing their pod instructor of their intent to do private practice.
 The students start and finish times are to be written on the CER by an instructor and initialed.